Scandinavian Homes - Research

 The Research

-Shane Colclough of The University of Ulster is researching the area of Thermal Energy Storage and as part of a Doctoral Thesis.
-He is applying the use of Thermal energy storage to the Passive House standard in Ireland.
-He has engaged with Scandinavian Homes with the aim of objectively monitoring and reporting on the performance of the Seasonal Store installation over a heating season.
-Following this period he will make recommendations for future iterations of the Seasonal Store as part of his doctoral submission.
+Shane Colclough of The University of Ulster continues to research the area of Thermal Energy Storage applied to the Passivhaus standard and has been awarded a doctorate for this work.
+He engaged with Scandinavian Homes in 2009 with the aim of objectively monitoring and reporting on the performance of the Seasonal Store installation over a heating season.
+Following this period he made recommendations for future iterations of the Seasonal Store as part of his doctoral submission.
+A number of his papers are presented below and further details can be obtained from www.energyexpertise.net.

 Download the monitoring plan